 The default interpretation cannot be admitted in the verse below.
 If so, a pragmatic meaning should be arrived at.
-One of the pragmatic meanings is the ironical one which means invoking an absent or a hidden sense according to Colebrook (2004, p.
+One of the pragmatic meanings is the ironical structures which mean invoking an absent or a hidden sense according to Colebrook, C. (2004, p.
 3).
-Unlike the traditional definition of irony, he [Colebrook] states that irony is not a matter of saying something and intending the opposite.
+Unlike the traditional definition of irony, he states that irony is not a matter of saying something and intending the opposite.
 However, it aims at achieving a moral meaning as in the case under analysis.
 It has the function of saying that it is not of ethics to deny the Oneness of God on the pretext of doubts.
 Moreover, this type of irony has a pedagogical function for the unbelievers now.
-It vividly depicts a future event for the unbelievers in the hereafter in a way that prompts them to appeal to reason when it comes to faith before it is too late.
-This type of irony is called Socratic irony by which Colebrook (p.
+It depicts a future event for the unbelievers in the hereafter in a vivid way that prompts them to appeal to reason when it comes to faith before it is too late.
+This type of irony is called Socratic irony by which Colebrook, C. (p.
 26) means that it is not a matter of saying the opposite but suggesting another moral meaning.
-Moreover, it is linked to ethical pedagogy because Socrates does not offer another meaning; rather he prompts his interlocutors to ask for themselves what the speaker does mean.
-Thereby, this style of speech leads to reasoned rather than received definitions.
-Accordingly, the use of the form of 'conjecture' in the Qur'anic discourse has a pedagogical function.
-It aims at switching the unbelievers' mindset into what benefits them in their earthly life as well as their life in the hereafter.
-Furthermore, ironical structures aim at reshaping the unbelievers' cognition.
-They prove the truth that belief in the Oneness of God is the only reality and that there is nothing else behind this bare fact.
+Moreover, it is linked to ethical pedagogy because Socrates does not offer another meaning; rather he prompts his interlocutors to ask for themselves what Socrates means, thereby leading to reasoned rather than received definitions.
+Accordingly, the use of the form of conjecture in the Qur'anic discourse has a pedagogical function.
+It aims at switching the unbelievers' mindset into what benefits them in their earthly life and the hereafter.
+Furthermore, ironical structures aim at reshaping cognition of the unbelievers to prove the truth that belief in the Oneness of God is the only reality and there is nothing else behind this bare fact.